matthiasn/systems-toolbox/examples/trailing-mouse-pointer/README.md

 ## Usage

-Before the first usage, you need to compile the ClojureScript into a JavaScript file:
+Before the first usage, you want to install the **[Bower](http://bower.io)** dependencies:

-    lein cljsbuild auto

-You'll also want the **[Bower](http://bower.io)** dependencies:

     bower install

-Once these steps are done, you can start the application as usual:
+Once this is done, you can start the application as usual:

     lein run